 How do you mint an NFT on Art Blocks?

 To mint, visit a project while you are connected to Art Blocks using a blockchain wallet such as Metamask.
-If you don’t already have Metamask installed, you’ll need to visit https://metamask.io/ to install the extension in your browser.
+If you don’t have Metamask installed, you can access its website to install the extension in your browser.
 Check out the video below for a step-by-step guide.

 Once your wallet is connected, you’ll see a purchase button in the description area for each project.
 Note that each project has a set maximum iteration limit; if that limit is reached, you will be unable to mint a new work.